Form POA-1: additional information

 Please note: If you had a Tax Department-issued business tax identification number because you did not have a federal EIN, but you have since received a federal EIN, attach a copy of the federal assignment letter to Form POA-1.

 If your name or address, or your business’ name or address, has changed, be sure to update your information.

 If you and your spouse filed a joint New York State tax return, and:

-- you are designating the same representative, also enter your spouse’s name, address, and SSN, ITIN or Tax Department-issued tax identification number; or
+- you are designating the same representative, also enter your spouse’s name, address, and taxpayer identification number; or

 - you are not designating the same representative, each spouse must file a separate Form POA-1.

-- If the POA is for only one taxpayer, do not enter any spouse information, including name or taxpayer identification number.
+- If the POA applies to only one taxpayer, do not enter any spouse information, including name or taxpayer identification number.